Hualin Temple (Fuzhou)

 Hualin Temple (华林寺 (華林寺, Huálín Sì)) is a Buddhist temple located in Gulou District, Fuzhou, Fujian, China.
-After the introduction of Chan Buddhism from China to Japan in the Song dynasty (960–1279), the architectural style of the Song dynasty had a profound influence on Japan's traditional cultural and folk customs.
-The oldest things in the temple is the Main Hall, which was built in the early Song dynasty (960–1279).
+The oldest building in the temple is the Main Hall, which was built during the early Song dynasty (960–1279).

 History

 Song dynasty

-Hualin Temple was first built with the name of "Yueshan Jixiang Chan Temple" (越山吉祥禅院) in 964 by the then provincial governor of Fuzhou Bao Xiurang (鮑修讓), under the kingdom of Wuyue in the Five Dynasties and Ten Kingdoms (907–960).
-During the reign of Emperor Gaozong (1127–1162), he inscribed the name on a plaque to the name.
-In the Song and Ming dynasties, the temple is renowned for its quiet and beautiful environment, which attracted many literati to come and compose poems to eulogize the temple, including Li Gang, Zhang Jun, Wang Yingshan, and Xie Zhaozhi.
+Hualin Temple was first built with the name of "Yueshan Jixiang Chan Temple" (越山吉祥禅院) in 964 by the then provincial governor of Fuzhou, Bao Xiurang (鮑修讓), under the kingdom of Wuyue in the Five Dynasties and Ten Kingdoms (907–960).
+During the reign of Emperor Gaozong (1127–1162), he inscribed the name on a plaque.
+In the Song and Ming dynasties, the temple was renowned for its quiet and beautiful environment, which attracted many literati to come and compose poems to eulogize the temple, including Li Gang, Zhang Jun, Wang Yingshan, and Xie Zhaozhi.

 Ming dynasty

 In 1444, in the ruling of Emperor Yingzong in the Ming dynasty (1368–1644), the emperor inscribed and honored the name "Hualin Temple" (華林寺), which is still in use now.